Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 I made the switch to Visible because of a limited-time offer that gave me a $200 prepaid Mastercard for purchasing a new phone and transferring my number to the service.

 Deals and discounts change frequently, so it’s best to visit Visible’s website for the latest information.
-Just know that they’ve been pretty aggressive with gift card promos and even free gifts.
+In the past, they’ve been pretty aggressive with gift card promos and even free gifts.

 Final Thoughts

-If it’s not for you, consider Xfinity Mobile or US Mobile.
-Both have affordable plans on Verizon’s network.
+If Visible is not for you, consider Xfinity Mobile or US Mobile.
+I’ve tested both of them.
+Like Visible, they have affordable plans on Verizon’s network.

 Have you switched to Visible or another low-cost carrier?
 Add your review in the comments below.